Classifying spaces and the Lascar group: Introduction

 \section{Introduction}

 \paragraph{The Lascar group.} In \cite{lascar}, Lascar introduced a notion of a Galois group of a complete first-order theory $T$, now known as the Lascar group $\Gal_L(T)$.
-In particular, he proved that if the theory is $\omega$-categorical and the Lascar group over finitely parameters is always trivial, then one can recover the category of definable sets from the category of models of the theory.
-The Lascar group, denoted by $\Gal_L(T)$, is a invariant of the theory and model theorists have studied it extensively.
-The group $\Gal_L(T)$ may be defined (in a perhaps overly-general context) as follows:
+His main result was a reconstruction theorem: he showed that if the theory $T$ is $\omega$-categorical and the Lascar group over finitely many parameters is always trivial, then one can recover the category of definable sets from the category $\Mod(T)$ of models of the theory.
+The Lascar group, along with other related notions, has become an important piece of machinery in model theory, see for example \cite{hrushovski2019definability} for some recent progress in understanding the Lascar group.
+In this paper, we revisit the relationship between $\Mod(T)$ and $\Gal_L(T)$ from the perspective of categorical homotopy theory.

+Let us first recall the standard definition of the group $\Gal_L(T)$ in an \emph{ad hoc} categorical framework: